-Stacie is a Kent-based, Yorkshire-born dance artist, filmmaker and researcher working across areas of performance, arts education and digital technology.
+Stacie is a Kent-based, Yorkshire-born dance artist, filmmaker and PhD researcher (De Montfort University) working across areas of performance, arts education and digital technology.
 She is an honorary senior research associate at the University of Kent, digital assistant at People United (Arts and Kindness Charity) and in 2019 she became a commissioned artist at Turner Contemporary and joined the board of trustees at the Jasmin Vardimon Education Company.

 Stacie is currently working on her PhD study researching Digital Technology for Performing Arts Education.

 The purpose of study is to evaluate the importance of digital creativity in the development of performing arts education as a tool for innovation and deeper exploration in relation to the national shortfall in digital performance capabilities of BTEC and A-Level Performing Arts students.